swapnil-gorane/Cisco-Router-Automation/README.md

 05_3.9_paramiko_forloop_device.py:
 This python code allows you to login into two devices 1 by 1 and create interface and assign IP automatically.

-Note: Router R3 has been added with IP 22.2.2.3/24 for this code.
+Note: Please refer GNS3 and Kali VM Topology V1 diagram for 05_3.9_paramiko_forloop_device.py.

 Please refer my GNS3 and Kali VM setup screenshot to get the topology diagram.